 They don’t forgive or forget and they don’t move on.
 They wallow in the actual or often perceived transgressions of others and they allow sentiments of animosity and vengeance to percolate and froth at the surface by their constant and attentive nurturing of those perceived wounds.
 As you can imagine, in an imperfect world where there are real injustices, where people make mistakes, and stupid things are said and done, the wound collector never has to go far to feel victimized.

 Why do we call these “wounds” and not something else?
 Some have referred to these individuals as grievance or injustice collectors.
 These terms don’t do justice to the morbid pathology at work here any more than to call someone who suffers from bulimia or anorexia “food averse.”
 The illness that underpins the thinking and behavior of these individuals is psychological wounding.

-For these folks there is never a fix or a cure.
+For these folks, there is never a fix or a cure.
 Nothing is ever good enough and apologies mean nothing.
 For them, there is always yet another event they perceive as a slight or a grievance.
-For them the world holds nothing but nastiness and it affects how they see the world and how they react to the world—suspiciously and with contempt.
-When irrationality, antagonism, and rigidity combine with unyielding overconfidence in their own sentiments and beliefs go unchecked or are not attenuated, these individual become metastable—ready to ignite and explode.
+For them, the world holds nothing but nastiness and it affects how they see the world and how they react to the world—suspiciously and with contempt.
+When irrationality, antagonism, and rigidity combine with unyielding overconfidence in their own sentiments and beliefs go unchecked or are not attenuated, these individuals become metastable—ready to ignite and explode.

 What are some examples?
 There are many.
 Take your pick:

 - Eric Harris and Dylan Klebold murdered a total of 12 students and one teacher on April 20, 1999, at Columbine High School in Columbine, Colorado.
 Their journals attest to their wound collecting and contempt for others.